 Am Harz and nicht im Harz is the UNESCO World Heritage Site town Goslar.
 It is very quaint and cute as it is the primary beneficiary of consumer outsourcing im Harz.
 These days, if you live in Clausthal-Zellerfeld, you have to go to Goslar just for a tailor.
 While you're in town spending money, I suggest you also spend some at Brauhaus Goslar - home of Gose bier.
 It has a very nice ambiance, outdoor seating, good food with regional and organic selections, and a variety of hausgebraut beer.
 The Brauhaus, Polsterberger, and Wilddieb are the only places I know, so far at least, that highlight regional food and drink.
 At all three, you can eat Das Harzer Rotvieh, a special breed of cattle unique to the Harz.
 The only down-side to Gose bier is it seems to face similar distribution issues to Altenauer.
 The local getränkmarkt in C-Z doesn't carry Gose bier and Gose says the getränkmarkt hasn't asked for it and round and round we go... anyways, I come 'round to the Brauhaus every time I'm in Goslar.

 On the NE side of the Harz national park is a little brewery in Quedlindburg called Brauhaus Lüdde that is also a hotel.
-It's always nice to get fresh vom fass Bier at a Brauhaus.
-Surprisingly Altenauer doesn't have a taproom so finding it vom fass is like seeing an Auerhahn.
-I only know of one place, maybe two, that have Altenauer vom fass and that is Kleine Kapelle in Sankt Andreasburg and possibly at Restaurant Untermühle (but the limited opening hours have limited my field research for now).
+It's always nice to get fresh vom Fass Bier at a Brauhaus.
+Surprisingly Altenauer doesn't have a taproom so finding it vom Fass is like seeing an Auerhahn.
+The Kleine Kapelle in Sankt Andreasburg plan to have Altenauer vom Fass once their existing contract expires.
+Restaurant Untermühle may have vom Fass Altenauer, but the limited opening hours have limited my field research for now.